wavey0x/wavey0x.github.io/_posts/2023-12-28-convex-just-got-cheaper.md

 ### Background
 Every Convex deposit routes a user's LPs into their respective Curve gauge.
 The process is routine.
 However, as execution is handed over to the Curve gauge via `deposit`, `withdraw` or `claim`, it is possible for a significant jump in gas costs when certain conditions are in place.

 Curve invented a concept of "boost" which allows people who lock more CRV to earn higher emissions on the same sized LP position.
-A couple years ago, they took this concept further by introducing a clever mechanism called "boost delegation", which allows users with unutilized boost to delegate it to others.
-This opened the possibility for boost selling marketplaces like [Warden](https://app.warden.vote/boosts/) to emerge.
+A couple years ago, they took this concept further by introducing a clever mechanism called "boost delegation", which allows users who may have unutilized boost to delegate it to others.
+This opened the possibility for boost marketplaces like [Warden](https://app.warden.vote/boosts/) to emerge.

 This boost delegation feature was built into new gauges and requires a few additional operations during each user interaction.
-In the context of Convex's gas issue we're discussing today, two key contracts played a role here:
+In the context of Convex's gas issue we're discussing today, two key contracts played a role:
 1. [**Boost Delegation V2**](https://etherscan.io/address/0xd0921691c7debc698e6e372c6f74dc01fc9d3778#code).
 This contract tracks all boost delegations.
 Under the hood, when a delegation is made, this contract saves the data and performs the math to apply a modified veCRV balance to the users involved.
 The `adjusted_balance_of(_user)` function it exposes returns this modified amount.
 1. [**veBoost Patch**](https://etherscan.io/address/0xe7330c73b373a50B95D3Beb25C13D2BEDB6FcE7E).
 As the name suggests, this contract is a patch.
 It was introduced at block 17,964,967 to fix an unrelated issue ([outlined here](https://hackmd.io/WKwRKhEfTiCeWY8qFxiMJA)), but as we'll see, it also contributed to the problem.

 ### The Problem
-When a gauge checks for a user's adjusted balance, this call gets routed through multiple contracts.
-Importantly, the call reaches *Boost Delegation V2* it arrives at a function called `_checkpoint_read()` on each check for adjusted balance.
+When a gauge checks for a user's adjusted balance, the call gets routed through multiple contracts.
+Importantly, the call reaches *Boost Delegation V2* and arrives at a function called `_checkpoint_read()` on each check for adjusted balance.
 By glancing at this code, you can probably guess where this is going...

 ```python
 @view